 - Heat stress, if animals are transported for long periods in hot weather.

-Evidence shows that the risk of these problems occurring increases with journey time.
+The risk of these problems occurring increases with journey time.

-Effective enforcement of live transport laws has over the years been sadly lacking in many EU member states.
+Effective enforcement of live transport laws has over the years been lacking in many EU member states.
 Checks carried out by the European Commission’s own inspection body, the Food and Veterinary Office, as well as livestock journeys followed by RSPCA staff, have shown that the authorities in a number of countries are failing to enforce the rules effectively, leading to greater risk of animal suffering.

-We are working in a number of different ways to improve the conditions in which all animals are transported.
+Find out how you can help improve the conditions in which all animals are transported.